 System Design

-Ok, we want to build a software product, but where should we start?
+Ok, we want to build a software system for example a web application, but where should we start?

 Well, let's first think about the functional and non-functional requirements of our product.
 This gives us a list of questions to answer.